-We find a median value $ \langle z/r \rangle \sim0.16$, which is lower than the one reported in \cite{Galloway2025} $( \langle z/r \rangle \sim0.28)$.
-This is likely because here we are analyzing a very different sample: the exoALMA sample (\citealt{Teague_2025}) is composed of bright and extended protoplanetary disks; the same applies for the disks considered in the works of \cite{Law_2022, Law_2023, Law_2024}.
-Instead, we consider the disk population of Upper Scorpius, composed of both compact and extended disks.
-In Fig. \ref{fig:z_over_r_histo} we show the Kaplan-Meier estimator (as implemented in \verb|lifelines|\footnote{\url{https://lifelines.readthedocs.io/en/latest/index.html}}, see \citealt{linfelines_2019}) of the radially averaged $ \langle z/r \rangle $ values for our sample and compare it with those of \cite{Galloway2025}, and the combined works of \cite{Law_2022, Law_2023, Law_2024}.
+We find a median value of $ \langle z/r \rangle \sim0.16$, which is lower than the one reported in \cite{Galloway2025} $( \langle z/r \rangle \sim0.28)$.
+This is likely because we analyzed a very different sample.
+The exoALMA sample (\citealt{Teague_2025}) is composed of bright and extended protoplanetary disks; the same applies for the disks considered in the works of \cite{Law_2022, Law_2023, Law_2024}.
+Instead, we considered the disk population of Upper Scorpius, which is composed of both compact and extended disks.
+In Fig. \ref{fig:z_over_r_histo}, we show the Kaplan-Meier estimator (as implemented in \verb|lifelines|\footnote{\url{https://lifelines.readthedocs.io/en/latest/index.html}}; see \citealt{linfelines_2019}) of the radially averaged $ \langle z/r \rangle $ values for our sample and compare it with those of \cite{Galloway2025}, and the combined works of \cite{Law_2022, Law_2023, Law_2024}.

-We run the log-rank test (again, as implemented in \verb|lifelines|), which accounts for upper limits via the Kaplan-Meier estimator, finding that the distribution of $ \langle z/r \rangle $ derived for this work differs significantly from the one of \cite{Galloway2025} ($p=0.05$ in a range $[0.02, 0.12]$) and the one of \cite{Law_2022, Law_2023, Law_2024} ($p=0.03$ in a range $[0.01, 0.08]$).
+We ran the log-rank test (again, as implemented in \verb|lifelines|), which accounts for upper limits via the Kaplan-Meier estimator, finding that the distribution of $ \langle z/r \rangle $ derived for this work differs significantly from the one of \cite{Galloway2025} ($p=0.05$ in a range $[0.02, 0.12]$) and the one of \cite{Law_2022, Law_2023, Law_2024} ($p=0.03$ in a range $[0.01, 0.08]$).
 A caveat of our analysis is that the $\langle z/r \rangle$ values derived for our disk sample are based on observations with significantly lower angular resolution compared to those used in \cite{Galloway2025} and \cite{Law_2022, Law_2023, Law_2024}.
 Therefore, the differences observed in the $\langle z/r \rangle$ distributions cannot be solely attributed to the compactness of the disks considered in our analysis.

-In Table \ref{Table:z/r_values} we report all the values of $ \langle z/r \rangle $ used in Fig. \ref{fig:z_over_r_histo}.
+In Table \ref{Table:z/r_values}, we report all the values of $ \langle z/r \rangle $ used in Fig. \ref{fig:z_over_r_histo}.

-In Sect. \ref{sec:discussion} we show and discuss the correlation between $ \langle z/r \rangle $ and $R_{90\%}$.
+In Sect. \ref{sec:discussion}, we show and discuss the correlation between $ \langle z/r \rangle $ and $R_{90\%}$.